projen/projen/docs/api/typescript.md

 - *Type:* string
 - *Default:* "tsconfig.projen.json"

-The name of the tsconfig file that will be used by ts-node when compiling projen source files.
+The name of the tsconfig file that will be used by tsx when compiling projen source files.

 ---